“Grace is given to heal the spiritually sick, not to decorate spiritual heroes”

 and desperately sick;

 Grace comes to us because we are so very sick.
-We are deeply affected by our spiritual disease.
-We should think, rather than see it as a reward, it is treatment for what has deeply sickened us.
+We are deeply affected by a spiritual disease.
+We should think (rather than see it as a reward) that it is the treatment for that which has deeply sickened us.
+His love is seen, especially seen, in the worst of us.
+That’s the way grace works.

 Just thinking out loud here.
 I hope I haven’t offended.